Fusilli Bolognese in a Dutch Oven

-I come back to this bolognese every winter.
+You will never need another bolognese recipe.
+I make it often and have perfected the recipe.
 It’s an absolute classic.
-You can make a big batch and it will stay for days in the fridge.
-There’s just something so comforting about a warm bowl of this fusilli bolognese.
+You can make a big batch and it will keep well in the fridge for days… the flavors even getting more pronounced over time.
+There’s just something so comforting about a warm bowl of this fusilli bolognese slow-cooked in a dutch oven.
 My summertime go to is this pesto ricotta pasta.

 This fusilli bolognese was inspired by Frank Prisinzano‘s and Mike Puma‘s versions.
 The bolognese sauce is the star, you can choose whatever noodle you’d like.